Segment Routing Dashboard

 • Provider Connectivity Assurance: Correlates IP measurements and routing data to deliver proactive, actionable insights.

 This article focuses on the features and insights enabled by Routing Analytics (see figure below).
-Documentation on IP Measurements will be available soon.

-Path Query Service
+Path Query Service (PQS)

-The Path Query Service (PQS) enables users to query the expected latency for a specified network path, such as from a source edge node through intermediate nodes to a destination edge node (e.g., P edge, A, B, Q edge).
+The Path Query Service enables users to query the expected latency for a specified network path, such as from a source edge node through intermediate nodes to a destination edge node (e.g., P edge, A, B, Q edge).
 It provides detailed hop-by-hop minimum propagation delay performance along with the overall end-to-end expected delay performance for the queried path.
 This granular latency insight allows users to understand the performance characteristics and whether the network can fulfil their intent.

 Network Performance Grid

-The path data collected by routing analytics can be aggregated into a grid based on metadata, such as from any one city edge to any other city edge.
+The path data collected by routing analytics can be aggregated into a grid based on metadata, such as from any city edge to any other city edge.
 This aggregation summarizes the minimum overall delay for each path between pairs of cities, enabling macro-level network performance analysis and insights.

 How It Works